FREQUENTLY ASKED QUESTIONS

 What is the planning process for this development?

-Mercy Housing will seek planning approval and entitlements through the City of Long Beach.
-Long Beach Senior will require a Site Plan Review, Zone Change, and Conditional Use Permit, all of which are processed through the Planning Commission and City Council.
+Mercy Housing received planning approval and entitlements through the City of Long Beach in September 2020.
+Long Beach Senior required a Site Plan Review, Zone Change, and Conditional Use Permit, all of which were processed through the Planning Commission and City Council.
 This development also qualifies for the State Density Bonus.
 The State Density Bonus allows developments that exceed a certain base level of affordability to increase density, reduce the amount of required parking, and request waivers from certain development standards.
-While Long Beach Senior is not requesting an increase above the permitted density, it will be seeking reduced minimum parking requirements and waivers from development standards under the State Density Bonus Law.
+While Long Beach Senior did not request an increase above the permitted density, it did seek reduced minimum parking requirements and waivers from development standards under the State Density Bonus Law.

 Who are the architects working on this development?

 The design team for Long Beach Senior is Studio One Eleven.
 Studio One Eleven is an architecture, landscape, and urban design firm dedicated to repairing cities.
 Located in downtown Long Beach, the firm’s work includes affordable housing and community focused developments.
 A sampling of their work includes: